Reduced Mass Calculator

 Mini-game: μ Lock

-This optional arcade challenge turns the same reduced-mass idea into a quick reflex-and-estimation exercise.
-Incoming mass pairs approach the lock rings from the right.
-Your job is to tune the μ target before each pair reaches the lock.
-It is separate from the calculator above, but it reinforces the two fastest mental checks: equal masses give half, and big mass ratios push μ toward the lighter body.
+This optional arcade challenge turns reduced mass into a quick estimation drill.
+Incoming mass pairs approach the lock rings from the right, and your job is to tune the μ target before each pair reaches the lock.
+It is separate from the calculator above, but it reinforces the two fastest checks: equal masses give half, and large mass ratios push μ toward the lighter body.

 Quick takeaway: the reduced mass never exceeds the smaller positive mass, so that bound is your fastest in-game and real-world sanity check.